raganwald-deprecated/homoiconic/2009-03-07/surreal.md

       numbers_to_my_right.map { |r| -r } ^ numbers_to_my_left.map { |l| -l }
     end

+And given plus and negation, subtraction is trivial.
 I won't write everything out here, but with a little thought you can work out how to perform multiplication, division and every other operation on our numbers.
 Although the representation looks weird to someone used to thinking in binary or decimal representations, our numbers can do everything a familiar number can do.

 And more.

 **What lies between and beyond?**

 What is the number `NAUGHT ^ ONE`?
 Let me give you a hint: `(NAUGHT ^ ONE) + (NAUGHT ^ ONE) == ONE`!
 You can experiment with `NAUGHT ^ ONE`, `-(NAUGHT ^ ONE)`, and various combinations of this number and our existing integers.
-You will come to the conclusion that `NAUGHT ^ ONE` is the number `1/2` or `HALF`.
+You will come to the conclusion that `NAUGHT ^ ONE` is the number 1/2.

-And if you do some more experimenting, you can derive `1/4`, `3/8`, and so on.
+And if you do some more experimenting, you can derive 1/4, 3/8, and so on.
 These fractions automatically work for the operations we've already defined for integers.
 That's a bonus!

 Amazingly, our number representation goes much further.
 You can use it to represent the infinities, reals, transfinite ordinals, infinitesimals, and more.
 So clearly, this representation is much, much more powerful than either "lists of length n" or binary numbers.